-Spicules were described in different genera of post Devonian stromatoporoids (Wood 1987; Wood & Reitner 1986; Wood et al. 1989) and some similarities can be highlighted.
-The combination of the two types of spicules (strongyle and style) and the spicule organization (plumoses or perpendicular) were also observed in the "Newellia" mira Carboniferous halichondrid Upper (Wood et al. 1989) (Spongonewellia sensu Özdikmen (2009)) and in the Lower Cretaceous halichondrid demosponge Euzkadiella erenoensis (Reitner 1987) (Fig. 7, Table 1).
+Spicules were described in different genera of post-Devonian stromatoporoids (Wood & Reitner 1986; Wood 1987; Wood et al. 1989), and some similarities can be highlighted.
+The combination of the two types of spicules (strongyle and style) and the spicule organization (plumose or perpendicular) was also observed in the Upper Carboniferous halichondrid 'Newellia' mira (Wood et al. 1989) (Spongonewellia sensu Özdikmen 2009) and in the Lower Cretaceous halichondrid demosponge Euzkadiella erenoensis (Reitner 1987) (Fig. 7, Table 1).
 However, spicule size is an important difference between these post-Devonian examples and our Devonian sample.
-The small spicules observed in our Frasnian stromatoporoid (between 50 and 100 μm) are in the same size range as for E. erenoensis (between 75-105 $\mu$ m) and for S. mira (60 and 120 $\mu$ m), but the large spicules (500-2000 $\mu$ m) are 10 times bigger than for E. erenoensis (between 105-250 μm) and for S. mira (115 and 150 μm).
-As observed in Fig. 7, the spicules and the whole stromatoporoid structure are actually larger.
+The small spicules observed in our Frasnian stromatoporoid (50-100 μm) are in the same size range as for E. erenoensis (75-105 μm) and for S. mira (60-120 μ m), but the large spicules (500-2000 μm) are ten times bigger than those of E. erenoensis (between 105-250 μm) and S. mira (115-150 μ m).
+As observed in Figure 7, the spicules and the whole stromatoporoid structure are actually larger.